Livingstone College students walk together to vote on Election Day - Salisbury Post

 McFadden is a member of the college’s royal court, student government, NAACP and the service fraternity Alpha Phi Omega.

-Eryka Praileau, a Livingstone student and this year’s Miss Livingstone, said that people are just voicing their preference for a president, they’re also “fighting for rights, heath care and things deeper than just a president.”
+Eryka Praileau, a Livingstone student and this year’s Miss Livingstone, said people are not just voicing their preference for a president, they’re also “fighting for rights, heath care and things deeper than just a president.”

 She said it’s also important for young people to vote because they should have a say in the candidate who advocates for them and their rights.

-“Our rights are different than other generations so we need our needs met as well so it’s important for us as young people, as African-Americans to get out and vote,” she said.
+“Our rights are different than other generations so we need our needs met as well,” she said.
+“So it’s important for us as young people, as African-Americans to get out and vote.”

 Michael Gilyard said he felt it was important to vote because “it seems we’re in a fight of humanity, not just presidents.”